-The hardest part of starting at the gym isn’t the workouts — it’s not knowing what to do when you walk in.
+The hardest part of starting at the gym isn’t the workouts.
+It’s not knowing what to do when you walk in.

 Most beginners either wander between machines without a clear plan, or jump into a program that’s too advanced and get injured.
 Neither leads to results.
 What you need is a simple, structured program built around the movements that produce the most progress in the least time.
+To design a routine from scratch, read our guide on how to make a workout plan.

 Why Most Beginner Gym Plans Fail